 Brooklyn native Craig Anthony Miller, aka “CAM,” creates art through an exploratory process.
 He maps shapes into images that repetitively convey messages of strength triumphing over despair.
 His early influences are stained glass and the graffiti and street art that once dominated New York’s boroughs.
 CAM’s style employs his graphic arts training to create works that explore far, distant lands and tribal warriors stealthily transplanted into layered urban landscapes. www.craiganthonymiller.com

 Adam Suerte, Room 302

 Born and bred in South Brooklyn, the streets served as Adam’s canvas long before he was putting the streets on canvas.
 Drawing inspiration from his own graffiti career and his deep Brooklyn roots, his paintings often depict the area he grew up in as the wave of gentrification covers the finer details of the neighborhood he remembers and loves.
 Suerte is the founder of Urban Folk Art© Studios (an artist collective and gallery) and co-founder and co-owner of Brooklyn Tattoo®.
-He continues to make art on many levels in many mediums, from painting, to illustrating, to making comics, to print making. www.adamsuerte.com/about to learn about this artist and check out this video on the creation of Room 302.
+He continues to make art on many levels in many mediums, from painting, to illustrating, to making comics, to print making.
+Visit www.adamsuerte.com/about to learn about this artist and check out this video on the creation of Room 302.

 Steven Weinberg, Room 303